Utappia/uCareSystem/README.md

 	License: GPL3 (http://www.gnu.org/licenses/gpl.html)
 	Author : Salih Emin
 	Email  : salih-(a)-utappia.org
-	Date   : 07-10-2024 (first release 19-02-2009)
+	Date   : 17-11-2024 (first release 19-02-2009)
-	Version: 24.10.07
+	Version: 24.11.17
 	System : Ubuntu Linux and derivatives.
 With Deb, Snap or Flatpak.
 (Partial support for Debian and WSL2)
 	WebSite: http://utappia.org

 ## Sponsors of the previous development cycle (v24.09)

 With version 24.06 of uCareSystem, I added a section to acknowledge the people who supported the development of the previous cycle.
-This addition was warmly received by the community, and I can't express enough gratitude to those who donated during the previous (v24.09) development cycle:
+This addition was warmly received by the community, and I can't express enough gratitude to those who donated during the previous (v24.10) development cycle:

 - P. Loughman (Thanks for your continued support)
 - D. Emge (Thanks for your continued support)
+- N. Karanikolas
+- J. Michailidis
+- M. Stade
+- M. C. Enache
+- Er.
+Vlyziotis
-- H. Karasoulis
+- J. Cain
-- D. Anastasopoulos
+- D. Luchini

 ## Description:

-In summary, uCareSystem automatically performs the following maintenance processes without the need for user interference. :
+In summary, uCareSystem performs the following list of maintenance tasks automatically and without the need for user interference. :

 - Updates the list of available packages
 - Downloads and installs the available updates